-- Program graduates will demonstrate the ability to engage in focused inquiry by researching a topic, evaluating relevant literature, writing a comprehensive dissertation, and presenting the results of their study. - Program graduates will demonstrate the ability to contribute to the body of knowledge in their field by writing an article for publication. - Program graduates will demonstrate a comprehensive understanding of the knowledge, research, and theories appropriate to their major field by completing a comprehensive examination.
+- 1. Program graduates will demonstrate the ability to engage in focused inquiry by researching a topic, evaluating relevant literature, writing a comprehensive dissertation, and presenting the results of their study. - 2.
+Program graduates will demonstrate the ability to contribute to the body of knowledge in their field by writing and submitting a manuscript for publication. - Program graduates will demonstrate a comprehensive understanding of the knowledge, research, and theories appropriate to their major field by completing a comprehensive examination.

-- 1. The process of developing the dissertation and the results of the dissertation are assessed by a faculty committee using criteria approved at the program level. - As part of the course requirements in their major coursework, program graduates will be required to write an article in their field for publication.
-The article will be reviewed by a faculty committee before it is submitted to a professional publication. - 3.
+- 1. The process of developing the dissertation and the results of the dissertation are assessed by a faculty committee using criteria approved at the program level. - As part of the course requirements in their major coursework, program graduates will be required to write a manuscript in their field for publication.
+The manuscript will be reviewed by a faculty member before it is submitted to a professional publication. - 3.
 Program graduates will successfully develop written responses to a comprehensive examination that requires the application of information gained from a series of courses.
 Written responses will be evaluated by a team of faculty members.